-Differentiation may focus on changing content based on:
+Differentiation may focus on changing your teaching based on:

 - Abilities and disabilities